April 21, 2011

 Application for Today

 Today I will remember the Passover story.
 God will see the blood of the Lamb in my life, and the destroyer will pass over me.
 I will go free because the Lord Jesus shed His blood so that I may apply it to my life and escape the destroyer.
-Are you today spiritually because you have applied the blood of Jesus to your heart?
+Are you alive today spiritually because you have applied the blood of Jesus to your heart?
 Will you remember the Passover Lamb, Jesus, today?